-II: Significant increase in credit risk ("SICR")
+Significant increase in credit risk ("SICR")

-The Company monitors all financial assets, issued lease commitments and unused credit lines that are subject to the impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
-If there has been a significant increase in credit risk the Company will measure the loss allowance based on lifetime rather than 12-month ECL.
+The Company monitors all financial assets, issued lease commitments and unused credit lines that were subject to the impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
+If there has been a significant increase in credit risk the Company measures the loss allowance based on lifetime rather than 12-month ECL.